tobiasbriones/machine-replacement-model---ep/README.md

-# Example Project - Machine Replacement Model
+# Example Project: Machine Replacement Model
 [![License](https://img.shields.io/github/license/TobiasBriones/example.math.or.model.web.machine_replacement)](https://github.com/TobiasBriones/example.math.or.model.web.machine_replacement/blob/master/LICENSE)

 Operations research model for machine maintenance/replacement.
 This app was a sample created in pure JS and Boostrap and it was replaced by 2DP RepSyMo Solver https://github.com/TobiasBriones/2dp-repsymo-solver which is a complete web application that solves several models of dynamic programming.